michaelpalmeruw/mbib/README.md

 # mbib
-Bibliography manager for Linux, for use with both LaTeX and OpenOffice/Libreoffice
+Bibliography manager for Linux, for use with both LaTeX and OpenOffice/Libreoffice, capable of handling large databases with ease

+Features:

+- Import from and export to BibTex

+- Import records from DOI and PubMed identifiers

+- Push citations to Texmaker/TexStudio

+- Push citations to OpenOffice.org/LibreOffice.
+Formatting of bibliographies in piggybacks on JabRef.
+Thus, you need to have JabRef installed in order to fully use mbib with OOo/LO

+- Written in Python3

+- Console-based GUI, based on the urwid and urwidtrees Python libraries

+- Data are stored in a SQLite database

 Status: the code is reasonably complete and working.
 The documentation has a tutorial that covers most topics, but the reference part is missing.